ckormanyos/real-time-cpp/readme.md

 The result is LED on for one second, LED off for one second --- cyclically and perpetually without break or pause.

+## Portability

+The application software is implemented once and used uniformly on each supported target in the reference application.
+Differences among the individual targets arise only in the lower software layers pertaining to chip-specific and board-specific startup/MCAL details.

+In this way the application software exhibits a high level of portability.

 ## Supported Targets in the Reference Application

 The reference application supports the following targets: